p0w3rsh3ll/MSRC-data/README.md

 #2019-02
 'Could not determine the Impact from the Threats for ADV190004' 'Could not determine the Impact from the Threats for ADV190006'

+#2019-03
+'Could not determine the Impact from the Threats for ADV190010'
 ```